 Gods of Destruction have strict responsibilities.
 They must pave the way for new life to be born, and protect the universe from extreme threats.
 They must also train with their attendants to ensure that they remain strong, and make sure to use their power wisely.

-You are bound to the lives of the Kaioshin of your universe.
+-[Passive]: You are bound to the lives of the Kaioshin of your universe.
 If all Kaioshin from your universe die, you will also immediately die.

-• Make a Skill Check in your place.
+- Make a Skill Check in your place.

-• Use a Magical Ability.
+- Use a Unique Ability.

-• Take you (and any willing Allies you choose) to a location you are aware of, even if it is outside of the universe, in a different timeline, point of time or in another dimension.
+- Take you (and any willing Allies you choose) to a location you are aware of, even if it is outside of the universe, in a different timeline, point of time, or in another dimension.
 Although this is an incredibly fast mode of transportation, it is not instantaneous.

-• Reverse time (this may undo a Combat Encounter).
+- Reverse time (this may undo a Combat Encounter).

-• Act as a Mentor during Downtime to you or up to 2 other characters of your choice.
+- Act as a Mentor during Downtime to you or up to 2 other Characters of your choice.

-• Anything else you can imagine (that is approved by your ARC).
+- Anything else you can imagine (that is approved by your ARC).

 If a God of Destruction is replaced, the new God of Destruction gains their Angel Minion instead.